 The VGA port is used for connecting a VGA monitor.
 Connect the monitor's 15-pin D-shell cable connector to the VGA port.
 After you plug the monitor's cable connector into the VGA port, gently tighten the cable screws to hold the connector in place.

-Configure $\bar{t}$ he display devices in the "Advanced" menu ("Video Configuration" submenu) of the BIOS.
-Refer to the chapter 3 for more information.
+Configure the display devices in the "Advanced" menu ("Video Configuration" submenu) of the BIOS.

 COM (Serial) ports